Cheap Workshop Storage Solutions You Can DIY

 Maximize hand tool storage in a tool cabinet with this slick DIY project.
 The key to this project is a 4-ft.-long by-pass sliding door hardware set (about $15 at a home center).You mount 1/4-in. pegboard onto it, making sure to provide enough room (2 in.) to hang tools on the pegboard and still allow it to slide by the door in front.

 The trick is to insert 1/2-in. plywood spacers in the roller hardware as shown.
 You can use the floor bracket that comes with the slider hardware to maintain the same 2-in. clearance at the bottom of the cabinet.
 For door handles, simply drill a couple of 1-1/4-in. holes in the pegboard with a spade bit.
 Now pop in the pegs and hang up your tools.

-Here’s an instant rack for hammer storage.
+This is probably one of the cheapest storage solutions you’ll find!
+Here’s an instant DIY rack for hammer storage in your shop.
 Drive 2-in. drywall screws into a board and tack it to a shop wall.
 Hook the hammers on the screws so it looks like they’re ready to pull out a nail.
 The hammer claw’s V-notch interlocks tightly with the screw threads so the hammer won’t fall off, and the handle angles toward you for an easy grasp.

 Adjustable Drawer Partitions

 You can restore order in messy workshop drawers with 1/4-in. plywood partitions and self-adhesive sponge tape weatherstrip (sold at home centers).
 These clever drawer dividers will organize your tools, tape and twine, and you can easily inch them sideways to accommodate larger items.
 For the strongest grip, use spongy ‘closed cell’ weatherstripping.